How can you make sure that your project is going to be successful and deliver value? Discovery can help.

-In its simplest form, a well formed content strategy should answer these basic questions:
+Your content strategy should answer these basic questions:

-- WHAT do we want to say?
+- What do we want to say?

-- WHY do we want to say it, and why do we want people to read it?
+- Why do we want to say it, and why do we want people to read it?

-- WHO do we want to reach?
+- Who do we want to reach?

-- WHEN do we want to publish it?
+- When do we want to publish it?

 - An initial topic list

-- A set of editorial processes to support content creation and allow you to respond to events that affect your audience (for example a sudden sale by a competitor, or a new product release).
+- A set of editorial processes to support content creation and allow you to respond to events that affect your audience (for example a sudden sale by a competitor, or a new product release)

 It's tempting to make your strategy as broad as possible, but doing so makes it much harder to measure success.
-It also increases the risk of “snow-blindness” – you get so busy creating content that you lose track of the end goals.
+It also increases the risk of snow-blindness - you get so busy creating content that you lose track of the end goals.

 Here are a few refinements we always try to apply:

 If you're mainly targeting males 25-35 some of your initial content ideas may not be suitable.
 You may also find that a content idea that sounded great no longer looks so interesting when compared to what interests your audience.
 Maybe your audience is busy professionals, in which case short, sharp, relevant content may work better than longer articles.

 Are you trying to build brand awareness?
 Promote a particular product?
 Overtake a competitor?
 Recover from some bad press?
 Gain new customers?
 All these things will help refine your strategy.
-For example, if you're trying to build brand awareness amongst younger users social posts and videos are more likely to succeed, but these probably wouldn't be as well suited to recovering from bad press.
+For example, if you're trying to build brand awareness amongst younger users, social posts and videos are more likely to succeed, but these probably wouldn't be as well suited to recovering from bad press.

-- Think about your business goals.
 Are you trying to improve customer retention?
-Increase first time customers?
+Increase first-time customers?
 Increase average order value?
-Thinking about these things will help you ensure your content and communications support your goals, rather than detract them.
+Thinking about these things and identifying what you want to achieve will help you ensure your content and communications support your goals, rather than detract from them.

 Remember that multiple small projects are easier to manage than huge ones, and it's much better to have a half-page document that everyone on the team can sign up to and stick to, rather than a 40-page thesis that no one ever looks at.

+Be agile.
 Schedule time to review the strategy regularly, and keep going back to older strategies for inspiration.